Breath Play

 Clinical lineage

 Through the twentieth century, forensic pathology and psychiatry studied the practice far more intensively than community sexology did, largely because of its documented fatalities.
 The modern diagnostic framing places it firmly within the masochism spectrum: in the DSM-5-TR (American Psychiatric Association, 2022), asphyxiophilia / autoerotic asphyxiation is a named specifier of Sexual Masochism Disorder rather than a free-standing diagnosis (a structure confirmed in clinical references such as the StatPearls Paraphilic Disorders chapter, which notes that "specifiers specifically added to the sexual masochistic disorder include asphyxiophilia or autoerotic asphyxiation."
 As with other paraphilias, the disorder is diagnosed only where the interest causes clinically significant distress, impairment, or risk to self or others) and breath play's intrinsic danger means the "risk" threshold can be met where milder masochism would not be.
 The WHO's ICD-11 addresses sexual masochism only as part of its narrower coercive-paraphilia framework.
 Much of the empirical evidence base derives from forensic case series rather than population surveys, which skews what is known toward fatal outcomes.
+Clinicians describe the specifier as a serious but under-recognised presentation, precisely because its danger sets it apart from milder masochism (Coluccia et al., 2016).

 Cultural & subcultural evolution